websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/devops/configuring-a-password-policy.md

 1. Set the properties for your policy (see above).
 When finished, click *Save*.

 ## Assigning Members to a Password Policy

-To assign members to your new password policy,

 1. Click the Actions button (![Actions button](../../images/icon-actions.png)) next to the password policy.
 Click *Assign Members*.